Serena Corr

-Serena Corr is a chair in Functional Materials and Professor in Chemical and Biological Engineering at the University of Sheffield.
+Serena Corr is Full Professor of Materials Chemistry at University College Dublin.
+Previous to this, she was chair in Functional Materials and Professor in Chemical and Biological Engineering at the University of Sheffield.
 She works on next-generation battery materials and advanced characterisation techniques for nanomaterials.

 Early life and education

 Corr grew up in Clonmel and attended Presentation Secondary School.
 She studied chemistry at Trinity College Dublin.
 She completed her doctoral work on magnetic structured materials (nanoparticles and quantum dots for biomedical applications) with Yurii Gun'ko.
 She focussed on nanomaterials that could be used for biomedical applications.
 Corr worked on several outreach programs during her PhD.
 She joined the University of California, Santa Barbara, working with Ram Seshadri on vanadate metal-insulator transitions from 2007 to 2009.
 She worked on rutile vanadium oxide.
 They also explored molybdenum dioxide materials that demonstrated reversible lithium storage capacity.

 As a student, Serena was heavily involved in the Maths Department in Trinity College Dublin, acting as a course administrator for Tim Murphy's 061 Practical Computing course.